Ricanz/API-Example/pondok_kopi/validasiNonAdmedika.md

 ## Notes
 - Ensure you have the correct `Authorization` credentials.
-- Replace the `kode_provider` with the appropriate values for your use case.
+- Replace the `body` with the appropriate values for your use case.
 - Handle sensitive information securely, avoiding hardcoding credentials in production environments.